David Drake

 Who were your influences?

+Who were your influences?
 One strand is pulp fiction–literally, stories from the ’30s and ’40s collected into anthologies in the ’50s when I started reading SF and fantasy.
-Robert E. Howard in particular, then when I got to college the Tolkien trilogy in the SUI Library before the books came out in paperback.
+Robert E. Howard in particular, then when I got to college the … Continue reading

 Video Interviews